MicrosoftDocs/sdk-api/sdk-api-src/content/adsprop/nf-adsprop-adspropsethwndwithtitle.md

 ## -description

-The <b>ADsPropSetHwndWithTitle</b> function is used to notify the notification object of the property page window handle.
-  This function includes the title of the property page which enables the error dialog displayed by <a href="https://msdn.microsoft.com/c7ed3d36-474e-4cb1-82aa-1e2c1ebd4b83">ADsPropShowErrorDialog</a> to provide more useful information to the user.
+The <b>ADsPropSetHwndWithTitle</b> function is used to notify the notification object of the property page window handle.This function includes the title of the property page which enables the error dialog displayed by <a href="https://msdn.microsoft.com/c7ed3d36-474e-4cb1-82aa-1e2c1ebd4b83">ADsPropShowErrorDialog</a> to provide more useful information to the user.

 ## -parameters